-Daniel Moreno-Gama, a 20-year-old from Texas, has been charged with multiple state and federal crimes after allegedly throwing Molotov cocktails at the San Francisco residence of OpenAI CEO Sam Altman early Friday morning.
+Daniel Moreno-Gama, a 20-year-old from Texas, has been charged with multiple state and federal crimes after allegedly throwing Molotov cocktails at OpenAI CEO Sam Altman's San Francisco residence early Friday morning.
 Authorities allege that within an hour of this attack, Moreno-Gama attempted to set fire to OpenAI's headquarters in downtown San Francisco.

 Key Takeaways